salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 interface ScriptFile {
     fileType: 'js';
     fileName: string;

-    // A list of unique ModuleReference objects referenced by this script file
+    // A list of ModuleReference objects referenced by this script file
     moduleReferences: ModuleReference[];

-    // List of class metadata, covers only component class and any exported class
+    // List of class metadata, covers only component class and any exported class.
     // class has to be created using the ES6 'class' syntax classes?: Class[];

     // Static import statements in a javascript module. imports?: Import[];

     // Dynamic import statements in a javascript module, additionally information about hints if provided. dynamicImports?: DynamicImport[];

     // Export statements in a module including reexporting bindings from another module.
     exports: [] | [Export] | [Export, ReExport];

     // DOM Event objects instantiated in a module.
 Includes Events and CustomEvents. domEvents?: DOMEvent[];

     // Programmatically added event listeners in a module eventListeners?: ProgrammaticEventListener[];

     // EventTarget.dispatchEvent invocations
-    eventDispatches?: EventDispatch[];
+    eventsDispatched?: EventDispatch[];

     /**
      * Static resources referenced in a module.
-Includes any static urls referenced in javascript.
-     * The urls have to be fully qualified.
+     * Includes any fully qualified urls referenced in javascript.
      * Does not include resources loaded via lightning/platformResourceLoader or a url determined at runtime.
      */
     staticResources?: StaticResourceReference[];